Home > Blogs > What is selenium? introduction to selenium...Read More

 1) What is the difference between test automation and automated testing?

 Automation testing uses automation technologies to write and execute test cases; there is no need for manual intervention while running an automated test suite.
-To build test scripts and test cases, testers prefer to use automation tools, which they then organise into test suites.
+To build test scripts and test cases, testers prefer to use automation tools, which they then organize into test suites.

-The use of specialised technologies to automate the execution of manually designed test cases without the need for human involvement is known as automation testing.
+The use of specialized technologies to automate the execution of manually designed test cases without the need for human involvement is known as automation testing.
 Accessing test data, controlling test execution, and comparing the actual result to the predicted result are all capabilities of automation testing tools.
 As a result, detailed test reports of the system under test are generated.

 2) What are the benefits of automating the testing process?

 The following are some of the most basic advantages of automation testing.

 On an application, automation testing provides both functional and performance tests.